 "Come on.
 You need to get some sleep.
 Let's test out our new beds."

-He grins and nods happily, pulling the covers up around him.
-“Can you take these?” he asks, holding out a handful of the crayons that he found on his bed.
+He grins and nods happily, pulling the comforters up around him.
+"Can you take these?" he asks, holding out a handful of the crayons that he found on his bed.

-I don’t have my bag with me, so I can only hope Karen won’t come in when I am asleep, looking for a place to her cigarettes from Tom and find them in the drawer.
+I don't have my bag with me, so I can only hope Karen won't come in when I am asleep, looking for a place to hide her cigarettes from Tom, and find them in the drawer.

-“Sure,” I say, taking them from his hand and placing them in the desk drawer before tucking him into his new bed under the covers.
+"Sure," I say, taking them from his hand and placing them in the desk, before tucking him into his new bed.

 "Love you, too."

-I look through the cupboards in the kitchen but don’t find anything except a few cups and plates, dust covering them in thick layers.
-I hope Karen and Tom will be back early enough in the morning so I can make Luke breakfast.
+I look through the cupboards in the kitchen, but don't find anything except a few mugs and flatware, dust covering them in thick layers.
+I hope Karen and Tom will be back early enough in the morning so I can get some things from the caravan to make Luke breakfast.

-Opening the fridge, I find a banana and apple that do not look too bad, so hopefully I can give them to Luke for breakfast.
+Opening the refrigerator, I find a banana and apple that do not look too bad, so hopefully I can give them to Luke for breakfast.

-We rarely get fruit and Luke’s definitely lacking in vitamin C. When I was his age I was living with Uncle Aaron and Aunt Lisa so I got everything I needed.
-They wanted a child but couldn’t have one so I was like their own to them; I felt the same way.
+We rarely get fruit and Luke's definitely lacking in vitamin C. When I was his age, I was living with Uncle Aaron and Aunt Lisa, so I got everything I needed.
+They wanted a child but couldn't have one, so I was like their own; I felt the same way.

-I take the apple and banana out of the fridge, away from the spoiled milk and set them on the counter.
-I cut into the apple in hope that it’s not gone off and try a piece.
-I’m not disappointed.
-The banana looks fine so I leave it on the counter and place the apple into a bowl, covering it with some plastic.
-I’m hoping it won’t dry out by the morning.
-It’s 3:10am and Luke will probably wake up around eight.
+I take the apple and banana out, away from the spoiled milk and set them on the counter.
+I cut into the apple in hope that it's not gone off, and try a piece.
+I'm not disappointed.
+The banana looks fine, so I leave it on the counter and place the apple into a bowl, covering it with some plastic wrap.

 I see the remote control on the end table and reach for it.
-The TV’s about sixteen inches and it sits on a pile of books in the corner.
-It’s very dusty and scratched and has cobwebs joining it to the wall.
-I blow the dust off the remote and look for the button to turn it on.
+The TV's about sixteen inches and sits on a pile of books in the corner.
+It's very dusty and scratched with cobwebs joining it to the wall.
+I blow the dust off the RC and look for the button to turn it on.

 A noise behind me has me turning around to find a tired Luke standing at the door.